keeprich/study-devops-notes/AWS_cert-Summary.md

 Explanation
 Route 53 weighted routing policy is similar to simple but you can specify a weight per IP address.
 You create records that have the same name and type and assign each record a relative weight which is a numerical value that favours one IP over another (values must total 100).
 To stop sending traffic to a resource you can change the weight of the record to 0.

-CORRECT: "Use Route 53 with a weighted routing policy and configure the respective weights" is the correct answer.
+## CORRECT: "Use Route 53 with a weighted routing policy and configure the respective weights" is the correct answer.

-Question 11: Incorrect
+Question:
 # A Solutions Architect is designing the disk configuration for an Amazon EC2 instance.
 The instance needs to support a MapReduce process that requires high throughput for a large dataset with large I/O sizes.
 Which Amazon EBS volume is the MOST cost-effective solution for these requirements?

-Explanation
+Explanation:
 EBS Throughput Optimized HDD is good for the following use cases (and is the most cost-effective option:

 - Frequently accessed, throughput intensive workloads with large datasets and large I/O sizes, such as MapReduce, Kafka, log processing, data warehouse, and ETL workloads.

 Throughput is measured in MB/s, and includes the ability to burst up to 250 MB/s per TB, with a baseline throughput of 40 MB/s per TB and a maximum throughput of 500 MB/s per volume.

-CORRECT: "EBS Throughput Optimized HDD" is the correct answer.
+## CORRECT: "EBS Throughput Optimized HDD" is the correct answer.

 # A Solutions Architect has created an AWS Organization with several AWS accounts.
 Security policy requires that use of specific API actions are limited across all accounts.
 The Solutions Architect requires a method of centrally controlling these actions.
 What is the SIMPLEST method of achieving the requirements?

-Explanation
+Explanation:
 Service control policies (SCPs) offer central control over the maximum available permissions for all accounts in your organization, allowing you to ensure your accounts stay within your organization’s access control guidelines.

 In the example below, a policy in OU1 restricts all users from launching EC2 instance types other than a t2.micro:

-CORRECT: "Create a service control policy in the root organizational unit to deny access to the services or actions" is the correct answer.
+## CORRECT: "Create a service control policy in the root organizational unit to deny access to the services or actions" is the correct answer.

 # An Amazon EC2 instance behind an Elastic Load Balancer (ELB) is in the process of being de-registered.
 Which ELB feature is used to allow existing connections to close cleanly?

-Explanation
+Explanation:
 Connection draining is enabled by default and provides a period of time for existing connections to close cleanly.
 When connection draining is in action an CLB will be in the status “InService: Instance deregistration currently in progress”.

 ## CORRECT: "Connection Draining" is the correct answer.